awsdocs/amazon-chime-sdk-developer-guide/doc_source/listen-to-digits.md

 # ReceiveDigits<a name="listen-to-digits"></a>

-When a user enters digits that match the regular expression pattern specified in this action, the SIP media application invokes the Lambda function\.
+When a user enters digits that match the regular expression pattern specified in this action, the SIP media application invokes the AWS Lambda function\.

 ```
 {